 It is incredibly exciting to see so many people critical of Birthright and demanding change, but we want to reiterate that the very nature and existence of Birthright is unjust.
 To offer Jewish young adults free trips to Israel and imply that they have a birthright to land occupied by the State of Israel while Palestinian refugees are denied the right to return home is entirely flawed.

 It is not enough to ask Birthright to be better.
 It is instead essential to reject Birthright altogether, focusing instead on building and advocating for collective liberation.
-We reject the idea that a racist and tokenizing program can fix itself by including one or a few carefully vetted Palestinian voices or rigidly structured dialogue about a ‘conflict’ — framed this way, of course, to ignore power imbalances and rewrite the narrative as one of two equal parties.
-Violence against Palestinians is funded by American tax dollars and university investments, and normalized by trips like Birthright.
+We reject the idea that a racist and tokenizing program can fix itself by including one or a few Palestinian voices — carefully vetted, of course, lest they somehow undermine any of the political stances Birthright supports.
+The same goes for rigidly structured dialogue about a “conflict” — framed this way, of course, to ignore power imbalances and rewrite the narrative as one of two equal parties — when violence against Palestinians is funded by American tax dollars and university investments, and normalized by trips like Birthright.
 We must reject Birthright unconditionally and in its entirety, directing our attention and anger towards the right-wing donors that make these trips possible, the corporations that profit from suffering and right-wing governments that enact and fund these oppressive policies.

 Since Jewish Voice for Peace’s launch of its “Return the Birthright” campaign in 2017, over 1,000 young Jews have signed a pledge committing to never attend a Birthright trip.
-For those of us who are eligible to go on Birthright trips, this birthright was never ours to begin with, and claiming stolen Indigenous land for an apartheid state, cannot be done in our name.
+For those of us who are eligible to go on Birthright trips, we must acknowledge that this “birthright” was never ours to begin with, and claiming stolen Indigenous land for an apartheid state cannot be done in our name.
 Palestinians have been denied the right to return for more than 70 years, and it is reprehensible for a self-proclaimed “democratic” state to deny this right to five million refugees.
 Hundreds of thousands of Palestinians were forced from their homes in such a hurry that they still have the key to the door, and they keep these keys with them as a reminder of their eventual return home.
-It is so important to hold Israel accountable for its racist apartheid policies against Palestinians.
-Criticism of Israel must center Palestinians, who have been speaking for decades about the horrors of occupation.
-We shouldn’t need to see it for ourselves to believe it, and we should trust Palestinians and follow their lead.
+It is so important to hold Israel accountable for its racist policies against Palestinians; when we criticize Israel, it is essential that we center Palestinians who have been telling us for decades about the horrors of occupation.
+We shouldn’t need to see it for ourselves to believe it — we should trust Palestinians and follow their lead.

 In 2005, Palestinian civil society called for people of good conscience around the world to put economic pressure on Israel in protest of its countless human rights violations against Palestinians by recognizing how trips to Israel and the tourism industry must be part of the larger boycott.
-This nonviolent movement known as the Boycott, Divestment and Sanctions Movement (BDS) is one of the most direct ways that people around the world can support Palestinians.
-There are similarities between the BDS movement and the struggle against apartheid in South Africa.
+This nonviolent movement, known as the Boycott, Divestment, and Sanctions Movement (BDS), is one of the most direct ways that people around the world can support Palestinians, following the legacy of struggle against apartheid in South Africa.

 The group advocating for this campaign, known as the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI), recently released a statement titled “Do No Harm: Palestinian Call for Ethical Tourism/Pilgrimage.”
 This statement argued that it is essential to boycott trips that bring participants to “present-day Israel or illegal Israeli settlements in the occupied Palestinian territory that include any links to the Israeli government or complicit Israeli corporations or institutions” and instead to “increase visits in solidarity with the Palestinian people as well as independent fact-finding missions that have no institutional link of any sort to the Israeli government, complicit institutions or lobby groups.”